Last Updated on 13 September 2024 by Cycloscope

 an affordable MTB computer for pros

 The Wahoo ELEMNT ROAM v2 presents notable updates within a familiar exterior.
-While its visual design remains largely unchanged, featuring the same screen size, LED indicators, and (slightly larger) buttons layout, the device boasts substantial enhancements in its functionality.
+While its visual design remains largely unchanged, featuring the same screen size, LED indicators, and (slightly larger) button layout, the device boasts substantial enhancements in its functionality.

 The Roam V2’s key advancements lie internally.
-It now incorporates Dual Band GPS for enhanced accuracy, especially in challenging environments like areas with dense trees or tall buildings.
+It now incorporates dual-band GPS for enhanced accuracy, especially in challenging environments like areas with dense trees or tall buildings.

 Storage capacity has been expanded to 32GB, accommodating a larger number of routes, maps, and workouts.
 The inclusion of a compass and gyroscope sensors offers potential benefits, though Wahoo has yet to fully implement their capabilities.
 The device introduces Summit Segments, aiding in pacing climbs, along with pre-loaded routes, Systm Outdoor Workouts for training, and Public Route Sharing.